 Barrinha is a powerful slabbing right that, when the swell and banks line up, turns into a mutant!
 If you haven’t seen the potential of the place, check out the video below.

 Where to Stay?

 I stayed at a wicked Airbnb in Saquarema, just a bike ride away from Ituana.
-Private pool and desk space; perfect if you’re a surfing digital nomad.
+Wth a private pool and desk space are perfect if you’re a surfing digital nomad.
 Check the place out here.

 What Else To Do In Town?